Lesson 3: Present Worth of $1

-- Shows how to calculate the present value of multiple payments, and
+- Shows how to calculate the present value of multiple payments

 PW$1: Meaning and Purpose